 The MRI provides detailed two-dimensional “pictures” of soft tissue.
 The standard MRI is a large, tube-like machine.
 You will not be able to see out, but the technician will be able to see you and talk with you throughout the test.
-An MRI with enhancements requires additional imaging, after the enhancement is administered, his preparation is NOT an iodine-containing agent and has an exceedingly low risk of any allergic reactions.
+An MRI with enhancements requires additional imaging, after the enhancement is administered, this preparation is NOT an iodine-containing agent and has an exceedingly low risk of any allergic reactions.
 During the process of obtaining the pictures, the machine is very noisy; this is normal and not dangerous.

 Because the MRI utilizes magnetic fields, it is IMPORTANT to let us know if you have any metal in your body or have worked cutting or grinding metal.
 This will not necessarily exclude an MRI, but careful screening will be done prior to the test.
 ALSO, please let us know if you have a problem with claustrophobia, as the machine is very confining.

-CT SCAN (Computerized Tomography)
+CT Scan (Computerized Tomography)